-Indiana Pacers: Three Takeaways From Game 5 Vs. Cavaliers [Opinion]
+Indiana Pacers: Three Takeaways From Game 5 Against The Cavaliers [Opinion]

-Victor Oladipo and the Indiana Pacers went into Cleveland last night with a goal of upsetting LeBron James and the Cavaliers on the road once again.
+Victor Oladipo and the Indiana Pacers went into Cleveland last night with the goal of upsetting LeBron James and the Cavaliers on the road once again.
 While they were almost able to do so, James knocked down a game-winning three-pointer as time expired to give the Cavaliers a 98-95 victory and a 3-2 series lead, as ESPN noted.

 Despite the disappointment from a loss like that, the Pacers remain confident in themselves.
 They have shocked the world all season long and firmly believe that they can do so again.
 Indiana is headed back home to what is expected to be a loud Bankers Life Fieldhouse for Game 6 on Friday evening.